Fat Injections / Fat Grafting

 There are a wide number of techniques used to obtain optimal results for this kind of procedure.
-The best approach will be determined for you by your body structure, the condition of your skin, and the goals you and Dr. Loghmanee or Dr. Cerio discuss.
+The best approach will be determined for you by your body structure and the condition of your skin.

 Am I a good candidate for Fat Injections?

 One or more of the following may indicate you are a good candidate for fat grafting;